 And although those are unrealistic jobs that you probably aren’t the right fit for, there is someone out there who is…apparently.

 I’m not going to lie.
 There are times when I question being a salesperson.
 I think “Is this what I really want?
 Is the money worth it?
 Can I handle the pressure?”

 This is not uncommon for most sales professionals.
 If they say anything to the contrary I call bull shit.

-You don’t like high pressure jobs.
+You don’t like high-pressure jobs.
 If quarterly quotas, territory reviews, or minimum targets aren’t your thing; sales may not be your ideal profession.
-Even as a software sales executive in a very high demand industry there is a lot of pressure to attain a sales goal every month.
+Even as a software sales representative in a very high demand industry there is a lot of pressure to attain a sales goal every month.
 And I promise you, that pressure comes from the very top.
 If that’s something you can’t handle, sales is a no go for you.

 You prefer sitting behind a desk.
 Yeah…although the average salesperson will tell you that they spend too much time at the desk, in front of the computer, looking at reports; the truth is that sales is not a desk job.
 If you prefer to be in an office and in front of a computer most of the time, sales will not be ideal.

 You like processes and steps.
-As many so called “sales pros” as there are out there with sales processes as simple as 1-2-3, there are just as many failing sales professionals.
+With as many so-called”sales pros” as there are out there with sales processes as simple as 1-2-3, there are just as many failing sales professionals.
 Sales is not always that easy.
-I too talk about 5 step processes, or 9 top tricks.
 The thing is that these skills take time to develop.
 With practice and persistence can you effectively use every tip I provide…maybe.
 Does everyone live that long…no.